Kim Haynie

 37. Q: What do you bring to a song?

-38. A: For drums, the fact that I am a drummer means I will develop parts in mind that a drummer can play live.
-If you can't play it live, probably shouldn't deliver it that way; the client may want to showcase the songs live without having to hire a virtuoso to pull it off.
+38. A: For drums, the fact that I am a drummer means I understand what each voice on the kit needs to sound like if I am creating the drum parts, I will develop parts that a drummer can play live so the organic texture is there.
 That said, I am doing more and more work that is hybrid using acoustic tracks mingled with beats and loops.
-Similar to restoring or improving guitar and keyboard tracks, I've logged a lot of studio hours and learned a lot from not focusing just on drums but on all the instruments.
+Similar to restoring or improving guitar and keyboard tracks, I've logged a lot of studio hours and learned a lot by not focusing just on drums but on all the instruments.
 You have to understand what works for the whole project, not just your primary instrument.
-Some of it is learning by trial and error.
+Another key is to embrace new sounds and different ways to do things, in this role I am constantly learning......

 39. Q: What type of music do you usually work on?

-40. A: Mostly rock.
-I do not do a lot in the urban hip space currently but have recently done a few projects using loops and other electronica under the primary drums for texture.
-If you are looking for help using acoustic drums, guitars and keyboards and it's Americana, Rock, Country, R&B, Soul, then I can probably help you
+40. A: Mostly rock but have recently done a few projects using loops and other electronica under the primary drums for texture.
+If you are looking for help using acoustic drums, guitars and keyboards and it's Americana, Rock, Country, R&B, Soul, then I'm confident that I can help you.

 41. Q: Can you share one music production tip?